5 from 39 votes

 Instructions

-• Add the shrimp to a large mixing bowl with ground pork, then add garlic, ginger, scallions, white pepper, kosher salt, sugar, MSG, sesame oil, shaoxing wine, and light soy sauce.
-Mix in one direction until the filling is combined and you can see streaks along the edge of your bowl.
+• In a large bowl, add the shrimp, ground pork, garlic, ginger, scallions, white pepper, kosher salt, sugar, MSG, sesame oil, shaoxing wine, and light soy sauce.
+Mix in one direction with your hand until the filling is combined and you can see streaks of protein along the edge of your bowl.
 Pick up the filling and throw it down a couple times (Da Xian) to create additional springiness and texture in the filling.

-• To make your wonton, place 1/2 tbsp of filling in the center of your wrapper.
-Wet two adjacent sides of your wrapper with water, then fold over into a triangle and seal, making sure all air escapes from the inside of the wrapper.
-Then wet the two long corners of your wonton and connect them together to form a tortellini-esque shape.
+• Create an asembly line with a small bowl of water, stack of wonton wrappers covered with a damp towel, and the bowl of filling.
+Working with one wrapper at a time, place 1/2 tbsp of filling in the center of the wonton wrapper.
+Wet two adjacent sides of the wrapper with water, then fold the wrapper into a triangle and seal, making sure all air escapes from the inside of the wrapper.
+Once the triangle is formed, wet the two long corners of your wonton and connect them together to form a tortellini-esque shape.
+Place the folded wonton on a parchment paper lined baking sheet to prevent sticking.
+Repeat until all the filling and wonton wrappers are wrapped.

-• Cook for 3-4 minutes on a high simmer (medium high) until the dumplings float.
+• To cook the wontons, bring a medium pot of water to a boil over high heat.
+Add the wontons and cook for 3-4 minutes on a high simmer (medium high) until the dumplings float.
 You do not want a rapid boil, otherwise the dumplings wrappers may break.
 Plate in a bowl and serve with chili oil, fresh scallions, and sesame seeds!

 Notes

 I like 80% lean ground pork.
 The 20% of fat will help with the flavor and juiciness of the wontons!
 You can use any ratio of meat to fat that you prefer.
-If you cannot or do not want to eat pork, you can substitute with another ground meat, such as ground turkey or ground chicken.
+You can also use another ground meat, such as ground turkey or ground chicken.

 Use any size raw shrimp; it doesn’t matter the size because you’ll be roughly chopping the shrimp into a paste that will go inside the dumpling filling.